Full-Time RV Living Cost: Real Numbers, Real Life

 Full-Time RV Living Cost: What to Expect

 You’ve probably seen wildly different answers online.
 Some people claim they live comfortably on very little.
 Others warn that RV life can cost more than owning a home.
+Both can be true, depending on how you travel, where you stay, the type of RV you own, and what level of comfort you expect.

 A calculator resting on a pile of U.S. dollar bills.